 Starting Them Off Right

 As spring approaches, it is a good idea to start your plants off indoors for the first week rather than planting directly outside.
 This is to give them the best possible start and to ensure they are protected from any insects or bugs that may want to harm the plant in this early stage.
 When growing Marijuana outdoors, there is nothing worse than discovering your freshly germinated seedlings have been eaten overnight.
 A good way to ensure that the young plants stay protected is to place large plastic cups over them during the night.
 This way you can sleep knowing that during this important time in the plant’s life, there are no unnecessary setbacks caused by nature.

-Tips: Using soil is effective but adding perlite, vermiculite and coco for drainage works great.
-Worm castings are a rich source of nitrogen and humates and bat guano is very high in Phosphorus and Potassium.
+Using soil is effective but mixing in some perlite, vermiculite and coco for drainage works even better.
+Worm castings are a rich source of nitrogen and humates and bat guano is very high in phosphorus and potassium.

 Growing Marijuana outdoors means you will not be able to completely control the environment, which can cause your plants to grow into shapes and sizes that are not desirable for your current grow and may affect yield.
 Fortunately there are numerous methods to modify the appearance, growth pattern and yield of the plant, a list of these plant training techniques is provided below:

 Low Stress Training (LST): When tying down the plant, it is a great idea to use metal wire to anchor the plants down into the ground.
 The closer to the ground the plant is, the more room you have to play with.
 Many plants that grow taller should be pinned back down and spread out to grow openly.